fls-bioinformatics-core/auto_process_ngs/docs/source/single_cell/icell8.rst

    exclude any read pairs where there is an exclusive match to the contaminants.

-   If the screen files aren't defined in the ``settings.ini`` file then they must be explicitly supplied to the utility using the ``-m``/``--mammalian`` and ``-c``/``--contaminants`` options.
+   If the screen files aren't defined in the ``auto_process.ini`` file then they must be explicitly supplied to the utility using the ``-m``/``--mammalian`` and ``-c``/``--contaminants`` options.

 .. note::